skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Eomer asks him about the soldiers they found traveling north.
 Stonefist explains that they left here yesterday.
 He doesn't control them directly, of course.
 They obey the mysterious will of the Queen from afar.
-As the Magistrate, he can sometimes get the elite guards to obey simple orders, but mostly they come and go according to her will.
+As the magistrate, he can sometimes get the elite guards to obey simple orders, but mostly they come and go according to her will.
 He expects she is moving troops around, and that they will get more elite guards soon; she never leaves the town without her own guards